Coronavirus Hit on U.S. Economy May Linger Until 2029; Indian Cases Keep Surging -- Update

 By WSJ Staff

---A national survey of nursing homes found some 26,000 coronavirus deaths, a figure that likely falls short of the full toll.
+--A survey of nursing homes in the U.S. found some 26,000 coronavirus deaths, a figure that likely falls short of the full toll.

---The U.S. economy could take almost a decade to fully recover from the pandemic and related shutdowns, the CBO reported.
+--The U.S. economy could take almost a decade to fully recover from the pandemic and related shutdowns, a U.S. budget agency reported.

 --India reported a near-record rise in new cases, with 8,171 in 24 hours, but the government continues to ease lockdown measures.